WHICH IS BETTER, BOTOX OR FILLERS? IS GETTING BOTOX PAINFUL?

 Botox and fillers are both cosmetic procedures that you get via injection.
 Since they do not require surgical means, they are not invasive.
 However, the similar features of botox and fillers end here as they have different characteristics.

 Botox injections are known for decreasing the presence of wrinkles on the face.
 People who are also suffering from hyperhidrosis (too much sweating), an overactive bladder, inactive eyes, cervical dystonia (neck spasms), and migraine can be treated with botox injections, which means botox injections are not just cosmetic; they are also medical.

 Onobotulinumtoxin A is the toxin usually found in botox injections.
-They reduce the movement of muscles which are responsible for facial wrinkles.
+They reduce the movement of muscles that are responsible for facial wrinkles.

 Onobotulinumtoxin A is a bacteria that causes food poisoning called botulism.
 Also, botox injections contain a tiny amount of botulinum toxin.
 Doctors often use the injections with caution because of how dangerous the botulinum toxin can be.

 Due to the frequent movements of muscles in the face responsible for frowning, squinting, smiling, and other facial expressions, wrinkles are bound to form around the forehead and under the eyes over time.